MusicMeister52/hunter2/docs/development/getting_started.md

 Note the inclusion of the override `yaml`.
 This should allow PyCharm to find the packages installed inside the container, enabling completion.
 You can then add run configurations with this interpreter to enable interactive debugging and easy running of individual tests.

+Enable the "Do not use Django test runner" and set the default test runner to "pytest" for best integration of PyCharm and the test suite.

 Common Tasks
 ------------